arqamrp/stochoptimtests/temp/new_coding.md

 soptim(fn = rastrigin, lower = c(-5, -5), upper = c(5, 5), control = DE1)
 ```

-The central wrapper `soptim` would in turn make function calls to the specific subwrappers , e.g. `soptim.DEoptim`, along with the optimisation problem parameters and the control parameters if specified.
+The central wrapper `soptim` would in turn make function calls to the specific optimiser, e.g. `DEoptim`, along with the optimisation problem parameters and the control parameters.
+The control setting functions would allow us to bypass the need for wrapping functions for each solver, since we can ensure the conformity of control options.
+So, we can directly structure the central wrapper as a logic flow of solver function calls with the control argument set to the control list (e.g. `DE1`).

 ### Arguments defining optimisation problem: